-To help you understand how I work, I’ve put together an overview of the process we’ll follow when you contract me for your copywriting job.
+To help you understand how I work, here’s an overview of the process we’ll follow.

 1. Initial discussion